nerdschoolbergen/pair-programming/readme.md

 #### Running tests
 To run and display the tests, open `tests.html` in a browser.

-## Session 1
+## Session 1 - Fizzbuzz kata, no tests

 **Length: 20 minutes**

 - Pomodoro-style pairing: The _Driver_ (writes the code) and the _observer_ (helps, reviews and remembers things you need to do later on).
 - We'll rotate every 4 minutes by swapping seats (the _driver_ becomes the _observer_, and vice versa)

-## Session 2
+## Session 2 - Fizzbuzz kata, TDD
 **Length: 20 minutes**
+- Same approach as session 1, only using TDD
+- Rotate every 4 minutes.

+## Session 3 - Fizzbuzz kata, TDD
+**Length: 20 minutes**
 - Test/method-paring: One person writes the test, the other writes the implementation code.
 Both should discuss.
-- Rotate every 4 minutes.
+- Rotate half-way

-## Session 3
-**Length: 20 minutes**

-- Pomodoro-style pairing, but on a projector.
-- There will be only _one_ pair coding, but everyone can take their turn on screen.
-- Everyone will contribute.

 ## Session 4
 - Code review

+## Session 5 -